sandrovicente/coursera-r/getdata-prj/README.md

 Only one script executes all steps 1-5: **run_analysis.R**

-Please find more information on the tidy data generated in CodeBook.md.
+Please find more information about the tidy data generated in CodeBook.md.

 ### Running the analysis